metacpan/metacpan-cpan-extracted/distros/C/Config-AutoConf/README.md

 ## check\_pureperl\_required

-This check method proves whether a pureperl build is wanted or not by cached-checking `$self->_check_pureperl_required`.
+This check method proves whether a pure perl build is wanted or not by cached-checking `$self->_check_pureperl_required`.

 ## check\_produce\_xs\_build